 - ✓ The operating and safety instructions must be made known to operating personnel.
-They will be regularly updated. - ✓ Read and understand the manuals provided with the generating set, pump unit or lighting column properly.
-The manufacturer's instructions must remain at the disposal of technicians, if possible in situ. - The installation must be operated under the direct or indirect monitoring of a person appointed by the operator, who is familiar with the operation of the installation, and the dangers and drawbacks of the products used or stored in the installation. - ✓ Do not wear loose clothing, or approach machines in operation.
-Note that the fans are not clearly visible when the engine is running. - ✓ Warn personnel present to keep their distance during operation. - ✓ Do not run the generating set, pump unit or lighting column without refitting the protective covers and closing all the access doors. - ✓ Never let a child touch the generating set, pump unit or lighting column, even when shut down. - Avoid running the generating set, pump unit or lighting column in the presence of animals (disturbance, scares, etc.). - ✓ Apply the parking brake when the generating set or lighting column on its trailer is installed on the operating site.
-When chocking the trailer on a slope, ensure that there is nobody behind it. - ✓ Never start the engine without an air filter or exhaust. - Engine with turbocharger: never start the engine without fitting the air filter.
+They will be regularly updated. - Read and understand the manuals provided with the generating set, pump unit or lighting column properly.
+The manufacturer's instructions must remain at the disposal of technicians, if possible in situ. - The facility must be operated under the direct or indirect supervision of a person appointed by the operator, who is familiar with the operation of the facility, and the dangers and drawbacks of the products used or stored in the facility. - ✓ Do not wear loose clothing, or get close to machines in operation.
+Note that the fans are not clearly visible when the engine is running. - ✓ Warn personnel present to keep their distance during operation. - ✓ Do not run the generating set, pump unit or lighting column without refitting the protective covers and closing all the access doors. - Never let a child touch the generating set, pump unit or lighting column, even when shut down. - Avoid operating the generating set, pump unit or lighting tower in the presence of animals (disturbance, scares, etc.). - Engage the parking brake when the generating set or lighting tower on its trailer is installed on the operating site.
+When chocking the trailer on a slope; ensure that there is nobody in the path of the trailer. - ✓ Never start the engine without an air filter or exhaust. - Engine with turbocharger: never start the engine without fitting the air filter.
 The compressor wheel rotating inside the turbocharger may cause serious bodily injury.
 Foreign objects in the inlet pipe may cause mechanical damage. - Engine with air preheating (starting components): never use a starting spray or any other similar starter assistance product.
-Upon contact with the starting component, an explosion may occur in the inlet tube, causing injury. - ✓ Do not touch the lighting column lights when they are switched on.
+Upon contact with the starting component, an explosion may occur in the inlet tube, causing bodily injury. - Do not touch the lighting column lights when they are switched on.